California's Newsom cruises to easy primary victory

 In the U.S. Senate race, Democratic incumbent Alex Padilla had an equally easy time advancing to a November runoff.
 He was appointed to the seat by Newsom last year after Kamala Harris resigned to become vice president.

-Turnout in the nation’s most populous state was light despite significant frustration by voters over record-high gas prices, rising crime and a homelessness crisis in cities large and small.
-But despite those problems Democrats are expected to maintain their stranglehold on state offices and in the Legislature.
+Turnout in the nation’s most populous state was light despite significant frustration by voters over spiraling inflation, rising crime and a homelessness crisis in cities large and small.
+Despite those problems Democrats are expected to maintain their tight grip on state offices and in the Legislature.

+Newsom, who did not campaign much and did not make a public appearance on Tuesday, said in a news release that Republicans “are attacking our fundamental rights as Americans” by “stripping a woman of the right to choose” and “standing idly by as gun violence claims too many lives.”

+“California is the antidote to their cynicism — leading with compassion, common-sense and science,” he said.

 Instead, Newsom defeated the recall in such a decisive way that none of the major contenders from last year filed to challenge him for reelection this year.